-The major in Accountancy academically prepares students for a wide range of accounting-related careers, including public accounting, corporate accounting, internal auditing, accounting in not-for-profit organizations, and job opportunities with state and local government agencies such as the Internal Revenue Service, Defense Contract Audit Agency, FBI and others.
-All students are advised to contact a full-time accounting faculty member for a brief interview by phone or personal visit for the purpose of reviewing the students career objectives.
+The major in Accountancy academically prepares students for a wide range of accounting-related careers, including public accounting, corporate accounting, internal audit, accounting in not-for-profit organizations, and job opportunities with state, local, and federal government agencies.
+The curriculum aligns with content specifications for various professional exams including CPA, CMA, and CIA.
+All students are advised to contact a full-time faculty member for a brief interview by phone or personal visit for the purpose of reviewing the student’s career objectives.

-Bachelor of Science in Accountancy to Master of Business Administration (MBA/BS ACC) Transition Program
+Bachelor of Science in Accountancy to Master of Business Administration (BS ACC/MBA) Transition Program

 Online Course Availability

 All of the coursework in this program can be taken online.
 Most online courses offer one or two live voice/visual evening sessions per week, in which instructors orally explain important concepts, visually illustrate problem-solving techniques, and respond to student questions.
 These sessions are recorded so that students who are unable to attend at the scheduled time can play back the video recording at a convenient time.

 - Utilize current technologies for presenting and analyzing accounting information

 - Demonstrate mastery of a common body of accounting knowledge

 - Demonstrate awareness of International Financial Reporting Standards